bcgov/healthgateway/Tools/AzureAgent/README.md

 Note:  The error above is from the service account not being re-recreated.

-## Updating Agent
+## Updating Agent Image

-The Azure DevOps agent will self-update on restart.
+If you need to update the base image that the Azure agent uses you would

+* Update the docker/Dockerfile
+* Commit to the dev branch
+* Trigger a new build in OpenShift UI

+This is only required if software version need to change, the Azure Agent itself will update on each start.